Shakib-Uz-Zaman/FilmHaat/replit.md

 The application uses a vanilla PHP backend and vanilla JavaScript/CSS frontend.

 ### UI/UX Decisions
-- **Design Style**: Netflix-inspired dark theme with a primary Netflix Red accent, Background Black, and White & Light Gray text.
+- **Design Style**: Dark theme with a primary Red accent, Background Black, and White & Light Gray text.
 - **Layout**: Prominent hero section with a large search bar, a fixed navigation bar with scroll effects, and a responsive grid for results.
 - **Hero Carousel**: Full-width, auto-rotating carousel for trending movies with dynamic image-based shadow effects, touch/swipe/keyboard navigation, and responsive aspect ratios.
 Falls back to an animated vector illustration when carousel data is unavailable or hidden.
 - **Search Placeholder**: Animated search placeholder displaying rotating trending movie titles.